tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ephemeral ciphers are used.
 It does not provide downgrade protection when static RSA is used.

+If a client receives a ServerHello that does not include "key_share" nor "pre_shared_key" extension it MUST send a fatal "missing_extension" alert.

 Note: This is an update to TLS 1.2 so in practice many TLS 1.2 clients and servers will not behave as specified above.